Khushi130404/Logistic_Regression/README.md

 4. sklearn Implementation :
 - Uses LogisticRegression from scikit-learn for a straightforward and efficient implementation.
 - Provides a benchmark to compare the manual implementation's performance.

+## Visualization
+- Graphical representation of decision boundaries.
+- Loss function convergence during gradient descent.
+- Comparison of the performance of step, sigmoid, gradient descent, and sklearn implementations.